Last Updated on

-For a long time, I thought that doing something you love, automatically meant that you had a dream job.
-But as I have matured (now, that doesn't seem right), I have realized, that being passionate about the work is not enough to make any ole job the dream job.
-Don’t get me wrong, passion is a key ingredient but it’s not the only one.
-If the job does not make you happy, no amount of passion is going to make it a dream job.
+For a long time, I thought that doing something you love automatically meant that you had a dream job.
+But as I have matured (now, that doesn't seem right), I have realized that being passionate about the work is not enough to make any ole job the dream job.
+If the job does not make you happy, no amount of passion will make it a dream job.
+Don't get me wrong, passion is a crucial ingredient, but it's not the only one.

 The question now becomes, what does my dream job/company look like?
-After all, if I don't know what my dream job looks like, how do I know if I am progressing towards it.
+After all, if I don't know what my dream job looks like, how do I know if I am applying for one or even in one?
 More importantly, how do I compare different opportunities and differentiate between good and bad ones?

 Let us tackle the makeup of my dream job and see what it looks like.